Stephen-Gates/report-gallery/docs/questions.md

         - "When" for roadmaps or time matrix reports
         - "What" first, then "Which";
     - Focus on the factsheet part of the question first, with views as sub-questions
+    - My leaning is to put the factsheet that provides the answer as the first part of the question but sometime this doesn't sound natural.
+    - If questions are phrased how people commonly ask, then it will be easier to turn this resource into a [chatbot](https://stephen-gates.github.io/chatbot/site/). :fontawesome-solid-robot:{: .grey }
     - Check question list against:
         - [How to Answer the Top Questions of Enterprise Architecture Stakeholders](https://www.leanix.net/en/download/how-to-answer-the-top-questions-of-enterprise-architecture-stakeholders)
         - [Smart Enterprise Architecture Governance in an Agile World](https://www.leanix.net/en/download/smart-ea-governance-in-an-agile-world)